divslinger/Android-Merchant-App/TEST_PLAN.md

    * Go to Transactions screen
    * Ensure that the list is empty and display a message saying that there is no TX available
 1. Verify newly paid invoice is added to the list
-   * Go to Payment INPUT screen
+   * Go to 'Payment INPUT' screen
    * Enter a specific amount
    * Click Charge to generate an invoice/QR code
    * Pay the invoice